Nathanael Greene – Revolutionary War Hero

 As a result, he was no longer allowed to be a member.
 Because he had a limp, the militia group didn’t want him to be an officer.
 So, he began his military career as a private.

 During the winter of 1779-1780, when the army was encamped at Morristown, New Jersey, Greene’s efforts greatly benefited the Continentals.
-His wife Catharine gave birth to their fourth child in Morristown in late January.
+His wife, Catharine, gave birth to their fourth child in Morristown in late January.

 In October 1780, following the disastrous patriot defeat at Camden, South Carolina, Washington gave Greene command of forces in the South.
 In a brilliant campaign, Greene reversed the new nation’s fortunes, and in a series of battles and marches, he wore down the British army and paved the way for the surrender of Cornwallis at Yorktown.
-He emerged from the war with a military reputation second only to General George Washington’s.
+He emerged from the war with a military reputation second only to that of General George Washington.

 After the war, Greene was deeply in debt because he had pledged his own money to feed the troops.
-But, South Carolina voted to give him a gift of money in gratitude for his defense of the state.
+But South Carolina voted to give him a gift of money in gratitude for his defense of the state.
 Additionally, the state of Georgia gave him a plantation on Cumberland Island, where he moved in 1785.
-A year later, Greene died on June 19, 1786, from an illness brought on by sunstroke at the age of 44 He is buried within the boundaries of Cumberland Island National Seashore.
+A year later, Greene died on June 19, 1786, from an illness brought on by sunstroke at the age of 44.
+He is buried within the boundaries of Cumberland Island National Seashore.

 Nathanael_Greene by Charles Willson Peale